Final Mexican debate to test Pena Nieto's mettle

 Ahead of the debate, thousands of young people staged a demonstration against Pena Nieto in Mexico City, following another protest in the capital on May 19.

-Organizing through online social media, the protesters have awakened memories of the PRI’s checkered past, playing on the party’s reputation for corruption and authoritarianism when it ruled Mexico from 1929 to 2000.
+Organizing through online social media, the protesters have awakened memories of the PRI’s checkered past, playing on the party’s reputation for corruption and authoritarianism when it ruled Mexico between 1929 and 2000.

-Less than a month ago, the PRI seemed certain of victory but since opposition to his party’s return began to increase, Pena Nieto’s poll ratings have wobbled.
+Less than a month ago, the PRI was cruising to victory but since opposition to his party’s return began to increase, Pena Nieto’s poll ratings have wobbled.
 Nonetheless, he still holds a double-digit lead in most surveys.

 “The debate could be a game changer,” said George W. Grayson, an expert on Mexico at the College of William & Mary in Virginia.
 “It’s hard to tell because we’ve never seen Pena Nieto in a strong confrontational situation.”